dylbinthedev/FaithfulX/README.md

 # FaithfulX
 FaithfulX - forked from xMrVizzy &amp; Vattic/ Updated by me
-# FaithfulX is a modified version of the original Faithful created by xMrVizzy and Vattic all credit goes to them.
+# FaithfulX is a modified version of the original Faithful created by xMrVizzy and Vattic.
 + FaithfulX - release candidate 2 (font fix and low fire added)
 + - release candidate 3 (gold/wood tools fix/ updated particles) (smooth update)